 - The right to know about all the existing or potential hazards in the workplace

-- The right to participate in the health and safety decisions in your workplace and be part of your workplace Joint Occupational Health and Safety Committee
+- The right to participate in the health and safety activities in the workplace

 - The right to refuse unsafe work if you are being directed to do something you believe you could hurt you or someone else